How to Become a CPA in Colorado 2026

 10. Pass the AICPA Ethics Exam

-After passing the CPA exam, the candidate must also meet the Colorado CPA ethics exam requirement by taking one additional test to take: the AICPA’s Ethics exam.
+After passing the CPA exam, the candidate must also meet the Colorado CPA ethics exam requirement by taking one additional test to take: the AICPA’s Ethics exam within the two years immediately preceding the license application.
 The association offers an 11-hour self-study course, after which you can take the open-book test.
 The Ethics Examination is not expected to be particularly tough, but you must pass with a minimum score of 90 to get your license.

 The Professional Ethics course can be found here.